pglen/pydbase/README.md

 one; collisions are possible, however unlikely; To compensate, make sure you compare the key proper with the returned key.

+## Maintenance

+  The DB can rebuild its index and purge all deleted records.
+In the test utility the options are:

+        ./pydbase.py -U     for vacuum

+  The database is re-built, the deleted entries are purged, the damaged data (if any) is saved into a file, created with the ame name as the data base, with the '.perr' extension.

+        ./pydbase.py -R     for re-index

+  The data index is recreated; to be an identical index of the current file.
+This is useful if the index is lost (like copying the data only)

+  If there is a data file without the index, the re-indexing is called automatically.

 ### TODO

     Speed up by implementing this as a 'C' module